PayPal Checkout with Payment Buttons in PHP

 });

-Handle PayPal requests received from our client side Javascript.
-Use paypal_client class to create and order in PayPal and then capture it after successful payment.
+Next we need to handle the requests sent from our client side JavaScript SDK.
+We will use paypal_client class to create an order in PayPal and then capture it after successful payment.

 paypal-request.php